Initiative

 About CARE

-The Polarization & Extremism Research & Innovation Lab (PERIL) and the Southern Poverty Law Center (SPLC) are partnering to launch Community Advisory, Resource and Education (CARE) Centers in Michigan and Georgia.
-Modeled after the German mobile advisory units, CARE Centers will provide on-site trainings, support and resources to those impacted by hate, discrimination and supremacist ideologies, as well as target groups susceptible to radicalization.
+The Community Advisory, Resource and Education (CARE) model places Field Staff and CARE Centers throughout the United States, with the goal of creating tangible assistant for communities in the prevention of (and response to) targeted violence.
+Modeled after the 20+ year German paradigm of mobile advisory units, the CARE model provides on-site trainings, support and resources to those impacted by hate, discrimination and supremacist ideologies, as well as target groups susceptible to radicalization.

-By creating local networks of practitioners and community experts, CARE Centers aim to identify specific community needs and will use a public health approach that prioritizes their well-being and resiliency to address harms caused by those holding extremist ideologies.
+By placing expert staff and establishing local networks of practitioners, CARE Centers aim to identify specific community needs and will use a public health to the prevention of targeted violences that approach that prioritizes well-being and communal resiliency.

 Approach And Goals